rjduran/adobe-scripting/README.md

 * JavaScript Tools Guide CC (PDF located under _Applications/ExtendScript Toolkit CC/SDK_) / [Online Version](http://estk.aenhancers.com/)
     * Chapter 7: Integrating External Libraries

+A searchable and more accessible HTML Version of the **Document Object Model** can be found here [Adobe Illustrator Type Library](https://www.indesignjs.de/extendscriptAPI/illustrator-latest/#about.html).
+For older versions check

 If you are interested in a more modern approach to working with the documentation and have some experience working with [Node.js](http://nodejs.org/), check out the [Documentation for the ExtendScript API by Yearbook](https://github.com/yearbook/extendscript-api-documentation).
 It's a great alternative for building your own searchable reference documentation from the ExtendScript API.

 ### Setup Development Environment